X-rays use radiation to produce images of the inside of your body.

-An X-ray is a quick and painless procedure that can help to diagnose and monitor a number of different health conditions.
-X-ray procedures are carried out by radiographers (health professionals trained to perform imaging techniques).
+An X-ray is a quick and painless test that can help to diagnose and monitor a number of different health conditions.
+X-rays are carried out by radiographers (health professionals trained to perform imaging techniques).

 X-rays are commonly used to look for fractures in your bones after a fall or injury.
-They can also be used to look at your organs.
+They can also show changes in your organs.
 For example, an X-ray image of your chest can show whether you have an infection in your lungs.

 X-rays are a form of radiation.
 Unlike light radiation (normal light), which is absorbed or reflected by your skin, X-ray radiation passes through your body.
 An X-ray machine works by projecting a beam of X-rays through the part of your body that your doctor needs to look at.
 An X-ray sensitive detector then captures the radiation that comes out on the other side of your body in the form of a black and white image.
 This is called a radiograph.

-Structures inside your body that are dense, such as your bones, absorb X-rays and show up white on the radiograph.
-Less dense structures, like the air in your lungs, let X-rays pass through them almost completely and show up black on the radiograph.
-Because different parts of your body vary in how dense they are, and absorb X-rays by different amounts, they show up on the radiograph as shades of grey, from the most dense (black) to the least dense (white).
+A radiograph is created as a result of the X-rays being absorbed differently by different structures or organs in your body.
+Structures inside your body that are dense, such as your bones, absorb X-rays and show as light grey on the radiograph.
+Less dense structures, like the air in your lungs, let X-rays pass through them and show up as dark grey on the radiograph.

-X-rays are usually done as an out-patient procedure in the radiology or imaging department of a hospital.
+X-rays are usually done as an outpatient procedure in the radiology or imaging department of a hospital or health clinic.

-Your radiographer will discuss with you what will happen before, during and after the procedure.
-This is your opportunity to understand what will happen, and you can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
+Your radiographer will discuss with you what will happen before, during and after the test.
+This is your opportunity to understand what will happen, and you can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the test.

 You will then go to the X-ray room and your radiographer will help you to get into the right position on the X-ray machine.
 Alternatively, you may be asked to lie down on an X-ray table or sit in a chair at the side of the table, depending on the part of your body being looked at.
 You will be asked to stay still and sometimes, particularly if you’re having a chest X-ray, to take a deep breath and hold it for a few seconds.